Portfolio Management

 What is Active Management?

-Active management is a disciplined investment process in which portfolio managers analyze, buy and sell securities such as stocks or bonds based on the investment fund’s objective.
-The managers seek to invest in quality securities that offer greater investment potential than the overall market.
+Active management is a structured investment process in which portfolio managers analyze, buy, and sell securities, such as stocks or bonds, based on the objectives of the investment fund.
+These managers aim to invest in high-quality securities that have the potential to outperform the overall market.

 The Benefits of Active Management

-We believe active investment management adds significant value and benefits to investors.
-Active management is one of two basic approaches to investing.
-The other alternative is passive management, also known as indexing.
-Investors pay fees and expenses with both options.
+We believe that active investment management provides significant value and benefits to investors.
+Active management is one of the two primary approaches to investing; the other is passive management, often referred to as indexing.
+Both options involve fees and expenses for investors.

 What is Indexing?